whitedwvil/whitehack/README.md

 ## App name: CARRO

-The main aim of this app is to book the parking slot in shopping malls , cinema halls , restaurants and so on for a respective time. this app also shows fastest route from origin to destination
+The main aim of this app is to book the parking slot in shopping malls , cinema halls , restaurants and so on for a respective time.

 ## problem
 one of the most common problems